-Besides numbers and strings, Python has several other types.
-One of them is Python’s boolean.
-Booleans, in combination with boolean operators, make it possible to create conditional programs: programs that decide to do different things, based on certain conditions.
+Besides numbers and strings, Python has several other types of data.
+One of them is the Boolean data type.
+Booleans are extremely simple: they are either true or false.
+Booleans, in combination with Boolean operators, make it possible to create conditional programs: programs that decide to do different things, based on certain conditions.

 What is a Boolean?